 Available Languages

-The CCPT manual is available in English, Chinese, Japanese, Korean, Turkish.
+The CCPT manual is available in English, Chinese, Japanese, Korean, and Turkish.

-Child-Centered Play Therapy is designated as a promising evidence-based mental health intervention by the Results First Clearinghouse (NREPP) and the California Evidence-Based Clearinghouse for Child Welfare (CEBC).
+Child-Centered Play Therapy is designated as a promising evidence-based mental health intervention by The Title IV-E Prevention Services Clearinghouse and the California Evidence-Based Clearinghouse for Child Welfare (CEBC).

 Randomized Controlled Trials and Quasi-experimental Studies